 As outlined in Figure 7-1, companies will be expected to review the position of the L2 and L3 planning units annually.
+Companies may wish to carry out a proportionate review more frequently than this, if there are significant regional events that impact materially on risks in the catchment.

 It is anticipated that in most cases this annual review will be a 'light touch' approach that will focus on any material changes.
 The review should: